tmcarlisle/WPLesson/index.md

 * [Adding Blocks](#adding-blocks)

 ## Introduction
-WordPress is a great tool for creating a blog or website, especially for those who don’t want to do much html coding.
-It allows you to choose a template or “theme” for your website that provides the structure and format for your website.
+WordPress is a great tool for creating a blog or website, especially for those who do not want to do much html coding.
+It allows you to choose a template or “theme” for your website that provides the format for your website.

 But before diving into WordPress, it is important to consider what you want your website to communicate, always keep your audience in mind.